Here’s All You Need to Know About Coding, Decoding, and Reasoning With Examples

 And the answer would be "opwsetuls".

-In statement and assumption question, we give a statement in the question, followed by a few assumptions made on the basis.
-Candidates need to pick up the assumption which is most appropriately and logically correct.
+In a statement and assumption question, we ask a statement, followed by a few assumptions.
+Candidates need to pick the assumption that is most appropriately and logically correct.

 Now have a look at the example.